Garrapata State Park – Big Sur’s Hidden Coastal Gem | Hiking Trails - Tips - Map

 United States

 The breathtaking Garrapata State Park is located along the famous HW 1.
-Nevertheless, not many cars stop for a look, walk or hike, although there are many trails available.
+Not many cars stop for a look, walk or hike, although there are many trails available.
 There are 19 stops in total.
 If coming from Monterey, the first stop is immediately after the State Park sign on the right.

 Nearby Places